 Fungus Gnats on Succulents:

 They are tiny mosquitoes like dark black to brown insects with small wings.
 One can often see them sitting on top of the potting soil or lower parts of the succulent.
 Gnats feed on decaying organic matter like fallen leaves, flowers, plant roots, etc. However, they can’t fly far; this is also why they prefer to stick near the soil base.

 Although their infestation is not too harmful to succulents, they are commonly found insects and hound them repeatedly.
 Their infestation increases with over-watering and over-fertilization.
 And, a simple way to reduce their scare is to control watering and fertilization.
 It makes living conditions less easy for them.

 Ants on Succulents:

-Mostly considered as harmless for the succulents, they attack the plant in search of food, and are commonly found succulent pests & diseases.
+Mostly considered harmless for the succulents, they attack the plant in search of food and are commonly found succulent pests & diseases.
 Like sweet honeydew left by bugs, or some organic material, some ants also like the bugs for their home building.
-Gardeners don’t like their too much spread on succulents, as some of the varieties may be a leaf-cutter or root-cutter one.
+Gardeners don’t like too much spread on succulents, as some of the varieties may be a leaf-cutter or root-cutter.